Enhanced Excitation Energy Transfer under Strong Light-Matter Coupling: Insights from Multi-Scale Molecular Dynamics Simulations: Results Discussion

-In spite of their small magnitudes, the initial populations in the bright UP and LP states do contribute to the overall propagation process.
-Because the group velocity of the UP increases with energy, while the non-adiabatic coupling to the dark states decreases due to the inverse scaling of the non-adiabatic coupling vector with the energy gap,\cite{Tichauer2022} the highest energy UP states propagate farthest.
-These fast propagating states are manifested by the small shoulder in $|\Psi_\text{pho}|^2$ that is traveling ahead of the excitonic wave packet $|\Psi_\text{mol}|^2$ in Figure~\ref{fig:wp_off_512}b,c.
-Further evidence that the front of the wavepacket is composed of high energy UP states is obtained from the angle-resolved photo-luminenscence spectra computed at various distances from the initial excitation (Figure~S18, SI).
-At short distances from the excitation spot the emission spectrum, accumulated over the 100~fs simulation time, closely matches the full polariton dispersion of Figure~\ref{fig:structure+dispersion}b, displaying both the LP and UP branches.
-In contrast, at 10~$\upmu$m, there is only emission from the higher energy UP states, suggesting that only these states could reach this distance in 100~fs.
+In the perfect cavity, propagation and broadening continue indefinitely due to the long-range ballistic motion of states with higher group velocities.
+Indeed, a small fraction at the front of the wavepacket, which moves even faster than the maximum group velocity of the LP (indicated by a magenta dashed line in Figure~\ref{fig:wp_off_1024}), is mostly composed of higher-energy UP states.
+These states not only have the highest in-plane momenta, but also decay most slowly into the dark state manifod of the perfect cavity due to the inverse dependence of the non-adiabatic coupling on the energy gap~\cite{Tichauer2021}.
+Momentum-resolved photo-luminenscence spectra at two distances from the initial excitation spot (Figure~S23, SI) confirm that the front of the wavepacket is indeed composed of UP states: at short distances ($z =$~10$\mu$m) from the excitation spot ($z =$ 5~$\mu$m), the emission spectrum, accumulated over 100~fs simulation time, closely matches the full polariton dispersion of Figure~\ref{fig:structure+dispersion}{\bf b}, displaying both the LP and UP branches.
+In contrast, further away from the excitation spot ($z =$ 20~$\mu$m), the emission exclusively originates from the higher energy UP states, suggesting that only these states can reach the longer distance within 100~fs.